Federative thematic team research projects

 1. Priority themes

-For the year 2024-2025, the projects to be funded must fall within one of the following themes:
+For the 2025-2026 academic year, the projects to be funded must fall under one of the following themes:

 2. Eligibility conditions